student-gehu/student-gehu/README.md

 Hello!
 I’m a B.Tech student at Graphic Era Hill University.
 I’m passionate about web development and programming.
 My skills span across various languages and technologies, and I’m continuously learning and improving.
 Here’s a quick overview of what I know:

 HTML: Proficient in creating structured and semantic web pages.
-CSS: Experienced in styling web pages with modern design practices and frameworks.
+CSS: Experienced in styling web pages with modern design practices and frameworks(tailwindCSS).
 JavaScript: Skilled in adding interactivity and dynamic features to websites.
 C Language: Knowledgeable in programming fundamentals and problem-solving.
 Python: Beginner with an interest in exploring its various applications.